 A fantastic dessert for the summer which with a little thought about decoration can really impress your friends.
 It is incredibly easy and can be made the day before.
 Fresh, sweet seasonal strawberries with a tangy yet creamy filling sitting on a thin crisp biscuit base makes for the perfect cheesecake.
 Or ..... go to town, get your cutters out and have fun with fresh colourful berries (the flowers are cut outs from melton) with lime zest middles !

-You will need a 9 inch loose bottomed springform tin base lined with greaseproof paper or remove the loose base and replace it with a thin cake board of the same size.
+You will need a 9 inch (23 cm) loose bottomed springform tin base lined with greaseproof paper or remove the loose base and replace it with a thin cake board of the same size.
 Makes for easy release and professional presentation.